tommyod/sampling/README.md

 For more information on the algorithms behind these sampling methods, see below.

 ## Implementation
 We use an Urn object to represent the list of objects we want to sample from.
+We first initiliaze our Urn object with the data we want to sample, and whether we want to sample with replacment or not and whether we have weights or not.
+We then have the option to print each sampled object in order or the whole list of sampled objects.
+See Example 1.
+See Example 2 for the implementation of all four methods.

-## Example
+## Example 1

 ```python
 from sampling import Urn